 Sharon Squassoni --Sharon Squassoni is a senior fellow and director of the Proliferation Prevention Program at the Center for Strategic and International Studies.
 Her work focuses on nuclear arms control, non proliferation and nuclear energy.
 Prior to joining CSIS, Ms. Squassoni was a senior associate at the Carnegie Endowment for International Peace.
 Her government service includes advising Congress as a senior specialist in weapons of mass destruction at the Congressional Research Service and policy and staff positions in the State Department and the Arms Control and Disarmament Agency.
 Her last position at State was Director of Policy Coordination for the Nonproliferation Bureau.
 She began her government career as a nuclear safeguards expert in the Arms Control and Disarmament Agency.

-Alex Toma --Alex Toma is the Executive Director for the Connect U.S. Fund, where she manages the Fund’s programmatic operations in nuclear nonproliferation, human rights, climate change and the civilian-military balance.
+Alexandra Toma --Alexandra Toma is the Executive Director of the Peace and Security Funders Group.
+Formerly, she served as the Executive Director of the Connect U.S. Fund, where she manages the Fund’s programmatic operations in nuclear nonproliferation, human rights, climate change and the civilian-military balance.
 In addition, she co-chairs the Fissile Material Working Group.
 Alex has a diverse professional background in national security policymaking, having worked previously as a policy advisor on Capitol Hill, a consultant to the National Defense University, a defense analyst for DFI International, and in the nonprofit sector.
 Alex has been named an emerging leader in U.S. foreign policy as both a Truman National Security Fellow and a Center for Strategic and International Studies' (CSIS) Next America Fellow.

 Jon B. Wolfsthal - Jon B. Wolfsthal is the Deputy Director of the James Martin Center for Nonproliferation Studies at the Monterey Institute for International Studies.
 His research focuses on nuclear weapons strategy and deterrence, regional proliferation and nuclear terrorism.
 From 2009-2012, Mr. Wolfsthal served as the Special Advisor to Vice President Joseph R. Biden for nuclear security and nonproliferation an as a director for nonproliferation on the National Security Council.
 He was previously a senior fellow at the Center for Strategic and International Studies and deputy director for nonproliferation at the Carnegie Endowment for International Peace.
 Mr. Wolfsthal holds a B.A. in political science from Emory University in Atlanta, Georgia.